dszakallas/ldbc_snb_datagen_blogpost/readme.md

 # Overview

-This post provides an overview of the transition between these platforms, with the full details available within the [References](#References) section.
+This post provides an overview of the transition between these platforms — for the detailed specifications of the benchmark and the Datagen component, the reader is referred to the [References](#References) section.
 The benchmark's specification describes a social network [data model](https://github.com/ldbc/ldbc_snb_docs/blob/dev/figures/schema.pdf) which divides its components into two broad catagories: static and dynamic.
 The dynamic element cosists of an evolving network where people make friends, post in forums, comment or like each others posts, etc. In contrast, the static component contains related attributes such as countries, universities and organizations and are fixed values.

 TODO: I'd add that all this was mainly to unlock the generation of SFs beyond 1000.